mreams/chess-domain-model/README.md

 The board is modelled as a 2-D array.
 X and Y start at the bottom left corner, making board\[0\]\[0-7\] the left edge of the board and board\[7\]\[0-7\] the right edge of the board

 Different exceptions are thrown for various types of invalid moves:
+- NoPieceFound - thrown when there is no piece found at the start coordinates
-MoveOutOfBounds - thrown when the move would move the piece off the board InvalidMove - thrown when the move is not valid for the piece type, for example trying to move a bishop sideways InvalidCapture - thrown when the move attempted to capture a piece of the same colour
+- MoveOutOfBounds - thrown when the move would move the piece off the board
+- InvalidMove - thrown when the move is not valid for the piece type, for example trying to move a bishop sideways
+- InvalidCapture - thrown when the move attempted to capture a piece of the same colour

 ## Testing notes